teiniker/teiniker-lectures-softwaretesting/testing/systemtests/web/selenium/README.md

   browser and operating system combinations.
 This is where Grid comes into the picture.

+## Selenium IDE
+Selenium IDE is an integrated development environment for Selenium tests.
+It is implemented as a Firefox extension, and allows you to record, edit, and debug tests.

+**Install Selenium IDE addon for Firefox**:
+* Using Firefox, vistit the page: https://addons.mozilla.org/en-US/firefox/addon/selenium-ide/
+* Click the button **[Add to Firefox]**

 ## Web Driver
 WebDriver drives a browser natively, as a user would, either locally or on a remote machine using the Selenium server, marks a leap forward in terms of browser automation.